12 September 2020

 Explore historic landscape dominated by the world-famous stone circle of Stonehenge.
 Take on the challenge surrounded by people who are trekking for loved ones, and raise money so together we can find a cure.

-What will you get when you take on a Trek26 challenge?
+What's included when you take on a Trek26?

 - Bespoke training plans put together by our professional training coaches.

 - Trek leaders and medical support.

-- Medal and glass of bubbly on finishing the route!
+- A medal and glass of bubbly on finishing the route!